 Medicare Part D Enrollment Periods

-In certain situations, you may be eligible for a Special Election Period (SEP) which allows you to make changes in your coverage outside of Medicare Part D enrollment periods described above.
+In certain situations, you may be eligible for a Special Enrollment Period (SEP) which allows you to make changes in your coverage outside of Medicare Part D enrollment periods described above.
 Examples of SEP include: you’ve moved out of the service area, you are enrolled into PACE plan, you’ve lost creditable prescription coverage, you have both Medicare and Medicaid, etc. SEP length is dependent on the event that triggered it.
 For example, people who qualify for Extra Help have continuous SEP, and they can change plans once a quarter.

 Medicare Part D Penalty

 Creditable Prescription Drug Coverage is prescription drug coverage that is at least ‘as good’ as standard Medicare Prescription Drug Coverage.
 If you didn’t enroll in the Prescription Drug Plan when you were first eligible, and you go without Creditable Prescription Drug Coverage for 63 continuous days or more, you may have to pay the penalty if you decide to join later.
 The penalty is 1% for each month you could have been enrolled, but you were not (assuming you didn’t have the creditable coverage).
-Therefore, although the Prescription Drug Plan is technically optional, we suggest always to enroll.
+Therefore, although the Prescription Drug Plan is technically optional, we always suggest to enroll.

 Let Liberty Medicare Help You